WavyRockets/wavyrockets.github.io/portfolio.md

 <div class="portfolio1">
 <h2>Box Office Company - Test Planner</h2>

-Test Planner was a custom automated testing platform for the Box Office Company (Boost division) designed specifically for testing cinema websites.
+Test Planner was a custom automated testing platform for the Box Office Company (Boost division) designed specifically to allow cinema chains to run automated tests on their websites.
 Tests ranged from ticketing, concessions, seating, gift cards and loyalty accounts.
 I was responsible for conceptualising the idea, planning the roadmap and designing the product.

 <ul class="lb-album">
 	<li>